lobinfeng2023/arcblock-coding-test/readme.md

 This project was bootstrapped with [Create Blocklet](https://github.com/blocklet/create-blocklet).

-This is a full stack app (react.js + express.js) with DID Wallet integration.
-That means you can use your DID wallet to login and get a user session.
+This blocklet is a dapp project, which means this is a full-stack application.
+It's contained both `server` and `client` code.

 ## File Structure